 Rule 7.4(a) and (b) are substantially the same as DR 2-104(A).
 Paragraph (c) is new, and paragraph (d) follows one of the two options in ABA Model Rule 7.4(c).

 The Committee maintained the current DR 2-104(A) approach in the first two paragraphs of this Rule.

 Because national organizations are increasingly certifying specialists in different areas of the law, the Committee determined to permit Virginia lawyers to describe such certifications.
 However, Virginia has no procedure for state approval of such certifications.
 For this reason, the Committee adopted the alternative ABA Model Rule 7.4(c) that requires lawyers communicating certified specializations to make the additional clear disclosure that Virginia has no procedure for approving certifying organizations.
 This additional disclosure balances Virginia clients' interest in receiving additional information about lawyers and the need to avoid misleading clients by implying some government-approved certification.
 At the same time, it was deemed that any certification process implemented by the Supreme Court of Virginia (under (d)) would obviously be reliable, so as to eliminate the necessity for any disclaimer.

-The amendments effective November 1, 2002, added “Rule 7.2” following “Rule 7.1” once in the first paragraph and once in Comment .
+The amendments effective July 1, 2013, removed reference to "Rule 7.2” following “Rule 7.1” once in the first paragraph and once in Comment .